ja-k-e/gropramming/003-webrtc/README.md

 ```

 - create new app on firebase
-- plug in credentials
+- copy web app credentials to `script/config.js`
-- enable google and anonymous sign in methods
+- enable google and anonymous sign in methods on firebase
-- go to realtime database (not firestore)
+- go to firebase realtime database console (not firestore)
 - set the following rules for the database:

 ```